ssec/polar2grid/doc/source/verification/abi_verification.rst

 instructions to create a set of GOES-16 ABI GeoTIFF files from a single time period.

-Unpack the test data as shown in Section 2.2 and execute the following commands:
+Unpack the test data as shown in :ref:`target to section` and execute the following commands:

 .. code-block:: bash